Laborde Earles Injury Lawyers FAQ |

 Another law that may apply in the case of a maritime injury is the Longshore and Harbor Workers Compensation Act (LHWCA), according to the U.S. Department of Labor (DOL).
 The LHWCA covers dockworkers and other land-based workers who are injured while working on a pier, bridge, or harbor.
 This law is a no-fault-based system, similar to workers’ compensation.

 Keep in mind that the LHWCA has a strict filing deadline or statute of limitations.
-According to the DOL, you have one year from the date of injury or death to file a claim under the LHWCA through the DOL’s Office of Workers’ Compensation Program (OWCP).
+According to the DOL, you have two years from the date of injury or death to file a claim under the LHWCA through the DOL’s Office of Workers’ Compensation Program (OWCP).

 If you or a loved one has suffered offshore injuries, you may be eligible to seek compensation from your employer for the costs of your injuries.
 Maritime law can be complex and involve various state and federal laws.
 As a result, you may want to contact our firm to determine how much your offshore injury case is worth as quickly as possible following the accident that led to your injuries.